 Detailed tables of tuition and required fees are at the Bursar's Office website.

 We are committed to offering a quality education to all students.
 Tuition revenues pay for recruiting and retaining an outstanding faculty, library materials and resources, academic advisors, writing and other courses, undergraduate research opportunities, classrooms, buildings and campus infrastructure, and more.

-The above information reflects the student share of tuition.
+The above information reflects the student share of tuition for an Arts and Sciences student.
 In addition to the student share of tuition, the state of Colorado provides state tax dollar support for higher education at the undergraduate level through the "College Opportunity Fund" or "COF."
 COF is neither a loan nor financial aid.
 It is reflected as tuition on the student's bill.
-The COF voucher amount is worth $62 per credit hour initially in FY12.
+The COF voucher amount is worth $62 per credit hour initially in FY13.

 To maintain accessibility, CU Boulder has several financial aid programs for resident undergraduates.
 These programs are for Boulder campus degree-seeking and teacher licensure students.
 They are based on credits taken on the main campus only; continuing education hours are not included.